laminas/tutorials/doc/book/in-depth-guide/models-and-servicemanager.md

 ];
 ```

-This aliases `PostRepositoryInterface` to our `PostRepository` implementation,
+This aliases `PostRepositoryInterface` to our `PostRepository` implementation [[Could you explain why this is done?
+Aliasing usually means using the alias in place of the aliased.
+How do you use the interface in place of the class?]],
 and then creates a factory for the `PostRepository` class by mapping it to the
 `InvokableFactory` (like we originally did for the `ListController`); we can do
 this as our `PostRepository` implementation has no dependencies of its own.